 Atlantic hurricane season runs from June 1 to November 30, but reaches its peak in early fall.
 While most people are aware of the storm damage a hurricane can cause, many don’t realize that hurricanes and other severe storms can also trigger serious pest concerns that can lead to a need for pest control services.

 If you live in an area that could experience a hurricane, be aware of these potential pest issues following a storm.
-Here’s what to watch for when it comes to hurricanes and pests.
+Here’s what to watch for this hurricane season when it comes to pests.

 Hurricanes bring rain and localized flooding, as well as high winds.
-This sheer power of a storm can bring down vegetation, clog storm drains and gutters, and cause damage to relocate items.
+The sheer power of a storm can bring down vegetation, clog storm drains and gutters, and cause damage to relocated items.
 They leave behind large areas of standing water.
-All of this can create a perfect breeding opportunity for mosquitoes, with some species – such as those that can carry Zika virus – only needing a tablespoon of water to breed.
+These factors create the perfect breeding opportunity for mosquitoes, with some species – such as those that can carry Zika virus – only needing a tablespoon of water to breed.

 To prevent mosquito bites and discourage mosquito activity following a storm:

 - Always wear an EPA-approved insect repellent when working outside

-- If possible, wear long sleeved shirts and long pants when working outside, keep as much of your skin covered as possible
+- Wear long-sleeved shirts and long pants when working outside, keep as much of your skin covered as possible

 - Eliminate as much standing water as possible to prevent mosquitoes from hatching

 - Clean clogged gutters and drains as soon as possible.

 Flooding can force some species of pests to other areas that didn’t have pest problems before.
 For instance, rodents are excellent swimmers and can easily navigate floodwaters.
 Also, some species of fire ants can form “rafts” and float until they reach dry land.
 So, if you didn’t have pest risks before, you may encounter them after a storm.